fladdict/llm_games/README.md

 Fork and change game as you like.

 Let me know if you make a cool one. [twitter@fladdict](https://twitter.com/fladdict)

+Or post your works in [LLM Games Discord](https://discord.gg/Q3gFMYQFCK)

 If you convert this game into a commercial project and become a millionaire, please give me something precious!
 But basicaly free opensource.